 Is Dental Lace Vegan?

-Dental Lace does make a vegan version of their floss, which is not made of silk, instead it is made from bamboo charcoal and PET.
-We do not stock the vegan version of this floss.
+Dental Lace vegan floss, is made from bamboo charcoal and PET.
+We do not stock Dental Lace vegan floss.
 If you’re seeking a vegan plastic free dental floss EORTH Australia stock Flosspot Vegan Plastic Free Dental Floss packaged in a small metal container, vegan refills also available.

 How do you use Dental Lace?